GoogleChromeLabs/psi/README.md

   Usage
     $ psi <url>

+  Options
+    --key        Google API Key.
+By default the free tier is used --strategy   Strategy to use when analyzing the page: mobile|desktop --format     Output format: cli|json|ta
+    --locale     Locale results should be generated in --threshold  Threshold score to pass the PageSpeed tes --optimized  Get the URL of optimized resources --download   Download optimized resources

   Example
     $ psi todomvc.com --strategy=mobile

-  Options
-    --key        Google API Key.
-By default the free tier is used.
-    --strategy   Strategy to use when analyzing the page: mobile|desktop --format     Output format: cli|json|tap
-    --locale     Locale results should be generated in.
-    --threshold  Threshold score to pass the PageSpeed test.
-    --optimized  Get the URL of optimized resources.
-    --download   Download optimized resources.
 ```